Physics-24/Motion1/docs/week2.md

-# Week 2: Jan 31 - Feb 6
+# Week 2: Jan 23 - Jan 29

 <br>

-**The miniquestions for all of the topics on this page are due on Monday February 1 at  8am PT.**
+**The miniquestions for topics 1-3 on this page are due on Monday January 24 8am.
+The miniquestions for topics 4-5 are due on Wednesday January 26 8am**

 <br>